snekakalaiselvam/Bizcard/README.md

 #### 6.The classified data is displayed on screen which can be further edited by user based on requirement.

 #### 7.On Clicking Upload to Database Button the data gets stored in the MySQL Database.
 (Note: Provide respective host, user, password, database name in create_database, sql_table_creation and connect_database for establishing connection.)
-#### 8.Further with the help of MODIFY menu the uploaded data’s in SQL Database can be accessed for Read, Update and Delete Operations.
+#### 8.Further with the help of ALTER menu the uploaded data’s in SQL Database can be accessed for Read, Update and Delete Operations.